-Dr. Andrew K. Persily is the leader of and a supervisory mechanical engineer in the Indoor Air Quality and Ventilation Group of the Energy and Environment Division (EED) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Dr. Persily works on indoor air quality and ventilation in commercial and residential buildings.
-His work includes the development and application of measurement techniques to evaluate airflow and air quality characteristics in a variety of building types, including large, mechanically ventilated buildings and single-family dwellings.
-The evaluation procedures include tracer gas techniques for measuring air change rates and air distribution effectiveness, contaminant concentrations measurements, and envelope air-tightness.
-He is also involved with the development and application of multi-zone airflow and contaminant dispersal models.
+Dr. Andrew Persily has performed research into indoor air quality and ventilation since the late 1970s.
+His work has included the development and application of measurement techniques to evaluate airflows and indoor air contaminant levels in a variety of building types, including large, mechanically ventilated buildings and single-family dwellings.
+These evaluation procedures include tracer gas techniques for measuring air change rates and air distribution effectiveness, contaminant concentrations measurements, and envelope airtightness.
+He has contributed to the development and application of multi-zone airflow and contaminant dispersal models.

 Energy and Environment Division